Eat In Abundance: Quick Guide

 Whether you want to add more color to your diet, eat more fruits and vegetables, upper your fiber, feel more energized and vibrant – I think we all need to consume more plant-based foods!
+If you are an avid meat eater, you can still do, that but please consider adding more whole foods to your body.

 Here is my recommended grocery list for you.
 You can browse recipes on my blog.